seventwentyseven/rz-bot-old/README.md

 - cmyui
 - tzdata (If running on windows)
 - discord
-- sendgrid (If you're going to use this module, you'll also need sendgrid api key, you can get it [here](https://sendgrid.com)
+- sendgrid (If you're going to use this module, you'll also need sendgrid api key, you can get it [here](https://sendgrid.com).
+If you dont plan using our mailing module, disable it in config.

 Also make sure that your terminal supports colors or it will look extremelly bad.